A group of young children raced down the dark street past my house last night on their bikes and scooters.

 Borowicz can relax, though, because I’m happy to announce the end of the world has been cancelled.
 I went out into the world today (don’t worry, I promptly returned home and scrubbed it off with soap and hot water) and discovered that herds of toilet paper are already beginning to return to their natural habitats on grocery store shelves.
 Crisis averted.
 Praise Jesus for our clean asses.

-Now all we have to do is make it through quarantine with most of our limbs and organs.
+Now all we have to do is make it through quarantine without losing any limbs or organs while trying to learn how to make bread.

 The “Safer at Home” order was issued here in Wisconsin on Wednesday, and will be in effect until April 24th.
 My kids began “distance learning” for school this week.
 I began distance parenting.
 All non-essential businesses were closed.
 Liquor stores remain open.